MaxFrequency/MFQ/content/Podcasts/The Max Frequency Podcast/MFP38 -"Everyone Get Together for a Hootenanny" with Marc "Try4ce" Duddleson.md

 permalink: mfp-38
 description: Marc "Try4ce" Duddleson returns to the show to breakdown, review, and celebrate the summer 2024 Nintendo Direct.
 ---
+# MFP38 -"Everyone Get Together for a Hootenanny" with Marc "Try4ce" Duddleson

 Marc "Try4ce" Duddleson returns to the show to breakdown, review, and celebrate the summer 2024 Nintendo Direct.

 <audio controls>